Air Conditioner Repair Checklist

 - Ensure your hands and feet are dry before you work on the panel or breakers.

 - Look for the breaker identified “AC” and ensure it’s in the “on” spot.
-If it’s triggered, the lever will be in the middle or “off” location.
+If it’s triggered, the lever will be in the "off" position.

 - Steadily transfer the lever back to the “on” location.
 If it instantly triggers again, don’t touch it and call us at 540-369-3971.
 A switch that keeps tripping could signal your home has electrical trouble.